 - a.
-To retract joystick, push outward on the inside of iovstick. - b.
-Push joystick away from front of armrest until it locks into retracted position. - c.
-To return to forward position, push joystick forward until it locks into place.
+To retract joystick, push outward on the inside of joystick. - Push joystick away from front of armrest until it locks into retracted position. - To return to forward position, push joystick forward until it locks into place.

-I. DUAL-POST HEIGHT-ADJUSTABLE ARMRESTS
+G. DUAL-POST HEIGHT-ADJUSTABLE ARMRESTS